tauri-apps/tauri.studio/docs-generator/src/markdown/quickstart.md

 ### Windows 64 or 32 bit
 You will need to have Visual Studio and windows-build-tools installed.

-First you should visit the [Microsoft docs](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2019) and install Visual Studio.
+First you should [download](https://aka.ms/buildtools) and install Visual Studio.

     $ npm install --global windows-build-tools